 Agapanthus, Echinacea, Japanese anemones, sedums and asters show their stunning colours as we gently glide into autumn.
 Many of the ancient trees and copper beech in the park and on the lawns flourish into early November.

-Facilities: House, Chapel and Gardens, Wonder woods Adventure Play Park for children, Pitstop café and The Pantry tea room
+Facilities: House, Chapel and Gardens, Tumblestone Hollow adventure play area for children, Visitor Centre cafe and The Pantry tea room.

 Group tours: Available all year by appointment only